meowchelo/NjordMenu/README.md

 NjordMenu comes with an advanced detection system:

 * **RPC Sniffer (Radar):** NjordMenu silently analyzes all incoming network traffic.
-It compares incoming RPC packets against a built-in database of known mod menus (such as *Hydra, HostGuard, Polar, BanMod, Eclipse, etc.*).
+It compares incoming RPC packets against a built-in database of known mod menus (such as *Hydra, HostGuard, Polar, BanMod, KillNetwork, etc.*).
 If a player uses a hidden cheat feature, you will instantly receive an on-screen notification identifying the exact mod they are using.

 ## ⚙️ Installation and Usage